Best PNP Option in 2026 Without a Job Offer | Amir Ismail

 Saskatchewan (SINP) 2026: The Best Option for Overseas Applicants

 Saskatchewan is the single strongest choice for most outland professionals without a job offer in 2026.
-Here is why.
+I’ve been saying this since the December 2025 redesign was announced.
+The mechanics back it up.

 Why Saskatchewan Stands Out

-After years of freezing overseas draws, Saskatchewan completely overhauled the SINP in December 2025.
-The new program has a clear, predictable structure.
-Priority sector candidates — overseas, no job offer — get continuous intake year-round and at least 50% of all 4,761 nominations.
+After years of frozen overseas draws, Saskatchewan completely overhauled the SINP in December 2025.
+The new structure is clear: priority sector candidates (overseas, no job offer) get continuous intake year-round and at least 50% of all 4,761 nominations.

-Crucially, the federal government did not impose the 75% in-Canada quota on Saskatchewan for 2026.
-This means Saskatchewan can recruit freely from overseas to fill its labour shortages.
+The federal government did not reimpose the 75% in-Canada quota on Saskatchewan for 2026.
+That single policy decision changes everything.
+Saskatchewan can now recruit directly from overseas to fill its labour shortages.

 Saskatchewan’s 2026 Priority Sectors (Open to Overseas)